TreyDettmer/MessengerApp/README.md

 # MessengerApp

 This is a messenger application that I made in Unity.
-The application uses socket networking to connect players over multiple networks.
+The application uses socket networking.

 ## Acknowledgement
 I owe a lot of credit to [Tom Weiland's YouTube series on C# networking](https://www.youtube.com/playlist?list=PLXkn83W0QkfnqsK8I0RAz5AbUxfg3bOQ5).
 I used his packet class as well as his base network solution for the networking in this application.